Communications Trainer and Coach

 In 2014, I discovered the work of Dr Sue Johnson who developed Emotionally Focused Couples Therapy (EFT) - arguably the world's leading researcher on the subject of intimate relationship - and I began self-studying her teaching and applying it in my life and work.

-In 2017, after five years of training in both, I became a Certified Trainer in NVC and a Certified Focusing Professional.
+In 2017, I became an Internationally Certified Trainer in NVC and an Internationally Certified Focusing Professional.

 In 2019 I have come out of a committed and rewarding intimate relationship in which I experienced an aliveness and intimacy that was surprising, sometimes blissful, other times painful, but always inviting me to the next level of unfolding.
-Now life calls me to a period of being on my own.
+Now life calls me to a period of being on my own which seems to be about learning to love myself more completely and to dive deeper into my own self knowledge.

-In a new direction, I am this year commencing the study of Hakomi Psychotherapy (a somatic mindful based approach to therapy).
+In 2019 I commenced the study of Hakomi Psychotherapy (a somatic mindful based approach to therapy) and also the Kiloby Inquiries (a somatic mindfulness based approach to healing addictions).

-I love to offer what I have learned from this lifetime of searching.
+I appreciate the opportunity to share what I have learned from this lifetime of searching.
 I have empathy for people who face challenges in their own inner journey and in intimate relationship.
 Without having arrived at a destination in life myself, I feel called to share my heart and support individuals with their self relationship and to help couples grow and evolve happy, safe and loving relationships.

-I travel to Melbourne semi-regularly to connect with work opportunities and my family.
-I use phone and Skype for client appointments and have clients all over Australia, often in rural areas.
-I offer 'in person' sessions and trainings mainly in Melbourne but in 2018 I ran also trainings in Perth, Maryborough Qld, Sydney, and Darwin and was a support trainer at the 9 day NVC International Intensive in Bali.
+Pre Covid-19 I travelled to Melbourne semi-regularly to connect with work opportunities and my family.
+I use phone, Skype and Zoom for client appointments and have clients all over Australia, often in rural areas.
+I have offered 'in person' sessions and trainings mainly in Melbourne but in the last few years have also run trainings in Perth, Maryborough Qld, Sydney, and Darwin and was a support trainer at the 9 day NVC International Intensive in Bali in 2018.

 What is Nonviolent Communication?
 (NVC)